Exam-Style Reference Use and Best Answer Strategy

 5. Verify, document, and communicate the final decision.

 If an answer lets exposed work continue while someone looks up information later, be suspicious.
-If an answer says to train workers but does not correct a physical hazard, it may be incomplete.
-If an answer assigns a specialized design decision to a person without proper qualifications, it is likely wrong.
-If an answer says to use past practice instead of current instructions, it is usually wrong.
+If an answer says to train workers but does not correct a physical hazard, it is likely incomplete.
+If an answer assigns a specialized design decision to an unqualified person, it is probably wrong.
+If an answer prefers past practice over current instructions, it is usually wrong.

 Match the Reference to the Problem

 Different problems need different references.
-A damaged lanyard points to manufacturer instructions, inspection criteria, and removal from service.
-A new epoxy points to the SDS, label, ventilation, PPE, storage, and hazard communication training.
-A critical lift points to the lift plan, crane standard, operator and rigger qualifications, ground conditions, power line controls, and supervisor authority.
-A scaffold modification points to the competent person, qualified person where design is involved, and the scaffold manufacturer's limitations.
+A damaged lanyard points to manufacturer instructions, ANSI Z359 inspection criteria, and removal from service.
+A new epoxy points to the SDS, label, ventilation, PPE, storage, and HazCom training.
+A critical lift points to the lift plan, Subpart CC, operator and rigger qualifications, ground conditions, power-line clearance, and supervisor authority.
+A scaffold modification points to the competent person, a qualified person where design is involved, and the manufacturer's limitations.

 Scenario clueBest reference or authorityLikely wrong shortcut